Consolidation Testing - An Introduction

 Degree of Saturation

 VJ Tech consolidation systems can automate consolidation testing.
-Where the standard allows for tests to be stopped when the consolidation process has finished, the program will move automatically onto the next stage.
-This can be done without the need for a technician to add or remove weights from the sample thus significantly reducing testing times.
+This enables (where the standard allows) tests to be stopped when the consolidation process has finished, and then automatically moved onto the next stage.
+This can be done without the need for a technician to add or remove weights from the sample.
+This can significantly reduce testing times.
 A reduction in test time of 50% has been seen by certain customers.

 The small footprint of the ACONS units, creates significant space saving in a laboratory compared to older dead weight consolidation frames.

-The automated electro-mechanical ACONS 2 can also be used in settings where conventional systems using dead weights cannot be used, such as site and offshore laboratories.
+The automated electro-mechanical ACONS Pro can also be used in settings where conventional systems using dead weights cannot such as site and offshore laboratories.

 Manual of Soil Laboratory Testing Vol. II: Permeability, Shear Strength and Compressibility Tests 3rd Edition by K H Head and R J Epps